modelcontextprotocol/servers/src/bigquery/README.md

 The server implements one tool:

-- `read-query`: Executes a SQL query using BigQuery dialect
+- `execute-query`: Executes a SQL query using BigQuery dialect
 - `list-tables`: Lists all tables in the BigQuery database
 - `describe-table`: Describes the schema of a specific table

+## Configuration

+The server can be configured with the following arguments:

+- `--project` (required): The GCP project ID.
+- `--location` (required): The GCP location (e.g. `europe-west9`).
+- `--dataset` (optional): Only take specific BigQuery datasets into consideration.
+Several datasets can be specified by repeating the argument (e.g. `--dataset my_dataset_1 --dataset my_dataset_2`).
+If not provided, all tables in the project will be considered.

 ## Quickstart